A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 It is expected that all accredited Peppol Service Providers will meet the requirements of accreditation on an on-going basis.
 An annual review of accredited Peppol Service Providers will take place to provide this assurance and include:

-Due diligence checks and provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD (or equivalent in other currency) per occurrence.
+Provide an up to date provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD per occurrence (or equivalent in other currency)
-Adherence to A-NZ eInvoicing security requirements which includes:
+Senior office holders confirmed with subsequent due diligence checks Adherence to A-NZ eInvoicing security requirements which includes:
 -  Completion of section A of the A-NZ eInvoicing Security Questionnaire.
 -  Review your evidence to ensure it aligns to the current security requirements and is up to date.
 Submit updated evidence where required.